DETAILED ACTION

 Claims 7-11 have also been considered for subject-matter eligibility.
 However, these claims fail to recite patent-eligible subject matter for the following reasons:

 Claim 7 recites additional elements of receiving an off-chain authentication request from a point of access computer, wherein the off-chain authentication request is based on an access request of the NFT and transmitting an authentication decision to the point of access computer based on the off- chain token ID.
-These two additional elements simple recite gathering data.
+These two additional elements simply recite gathering data.
 They add insignificant extra-solution activity to the judicial exception (MPEP 2026.05(g)) and are recognized as well-understood, routine, conventional activities in particular fields (MPEP 2026.05(d)).
 These additional elements do not integrate the judicial exception into a practical application and fail to recite significantly more than the abstract idea.

-Claim 8 recites an additional element of wherein the off-chain authentication request comprises the token ID associated with the NFT.
+Claim 8 recites an additional element of wherein the off-chain authentication request comprises the off-chain token ID associated with the NFT.
 The additional element fails to recite patent-eligible subject matter as it simply describes the characteristics of the off-chain authentication request.
 The additional element is insufficient to integrate the abstract idea into a practical application and does not offer significantly more than the abstract idea because the additional element merely recites additional instructions to implement the abstract idea.

 Claim 9 recites an additional element of wherein the identification characteristic of the NFT is a key associated with a public address of the NFT.
 The additional element fails to recite patent-eligible subject matter as it simply describes the characteristics of the identification characteristic of the NFT.
 The additional element is insufficient to integrate the abstract idea into a practical application and does not offer significantly more than the abstract idea because the additional element merely recites additional instructions to implement the abstract idea.